-Academic Decline Policy
+Academic Policy

-Trinity's academic decline policies are intended to ensure that students are mastering content necessary for continuing to progress each year, to provide additional motivation to students whose academic achievement is not up to their ability, and to identify students who may need additional help.
+Trinity's academic policies are intended to ensure that students are mastering content necessary for continuing to progress each year and to identify students who may need additional help.
 An important goal at the High School level is to help each student earn the credits necessary to complete Trinity's diploma requirements.
-At the mid-term and end of each quarter, if a student's grade in a subject falls below an average of 68%, parents will be notified of a decline in their child's academic progress.